datanav/docs/technical/powerofficego-youtrack.rst

 Powerofficego Contactperson to YouTrack Users
 ---------------------------------------------
-Every Powerofficego Contactperson will be synchronized with a YouTrack Users.

-If a matching YouTrack Users already exists, the Powerofficego Contactperson will be merged with the existing one.
-If no matching YouTrack Users is found, a new YouTrack Users will be created.
+Before any synchronization can take place, a link between a Powerofficego Contactperson and a YouTrack Users must be established.

 A Powerofficego Contactperson will merge with a YouTrack Users if one of the following property combinations match: